 In Anesthesiology, Matthew Cao and Sujeivan Mahendram were awarded for their development of educational tools, lecture- and simulation-based, about regional anesthesia.
 Jeeha Park was awarded for his work developing an ultrasound simulation training program for first-year anesthesiology residents.

 In Dermatology, Audrey Fotouhi and Starling Tolliver were awarded for their development of resident-led case presentations of rare dermatological issues.
 Dr. Tolliver was also recognized for her stellar work with program leadership during the 2021-22 and 2022-23 Annual Program Evaluations for diversity, equity, and inclusion.

 In Internal Medicine, Jahanavi Ramakrishna was awarded for her webinar and role-playing training to teach clinical skills for patients with infections from IV drug use.
 Dr. Ramakrishna was also recognized for her leadership in creating a women's physicians group at APRH.
 The team of Ranim Chamseddin, Kevser Yesilyaprak, and Jahanavi Ramakrishna was recognized for their development of a learning tool for Systems-Based Practice orienting interns about care providers in the hospital (from nursing, case management, PT/OT, respiratory, etc.) and the differences between palliative care vs hospice.

-In 2022-23, GME will hold 3 Academic Boot Camps (ABCs) and 2 supplemental research methods sessions.
-All sessions will be held virtually via Microsoft Teams.
-For a detailed description of these events, click here.
-Dates/times:
+In 2023-24, GME will hold 3 Academic Boot Camps (ABCs), all virtually via Microsoft Teams.
+For a description of these events and to register, click here.